Amaan-Dhanani/linux-configurations/README.md

   * If the font not right yet...
     * If XFCE Terminal: Open Xfce Terminal, Go to Edit → Preferences, Select the Appearance tab, Click the Font button, Choose your new font (`MesloLGLDZ...`)
     * Any other terminal: I don't know, ask ChatGPT!
+  * Change time and battery indicator setttings of clock in bottom right corner!